wimblerobotics/wifi_logger_visualizer/README.md

 ## Use cases

-My version of WiFi Signal Strength Logger can be used as part of a robot, or as an independent device.
+WiFi Signal Strength Logger can be used as part of a robot, or (maybe) as an independent device.

-When the package is compiled and deployed as a robot's component (_Node_), it subscribes to robot's source of coordinates (odometry or GPS topic) and logs WiFi signal data in a _sqlite3_ database.
+When the package is compiled and deployed as a robot's component (_Node_), the _wifi_logger_node.py_ node subscribes to robot's source of coordinates (odometry or GPS topic) and logs WiFi signal data in a _sqlite3_ database.
+The _wifi_visualizer_node.py_ node queries the database and publishes three "costmap" topics, which can be displayed in RViz2.

-When used on a dedicated device, it does the same - but that device should have ROS2 GPS Node running.
+When used on a dedicated device, it could do the logging part, with the _wifi_logger_node.py_ and ROS2 GPS Node running.
 A Raspberry Pi can host this software.

-A companion program (_HeatMapper_) is used to overlay accumulated data from _sqlite3_ on a Google map, creating a _WiFi coverage map_ (a.k.a. "_heat map_").
+A companion program (_HeatMapper_) is used to display accumulated data from _sqlite3_ database (or, potentially, overlay it on a Google map when surveying outdoors), creating a _WiFi coverage map_ (a.k.a. "_heat map_").
 It can be used after the logger completed the survey, or while doing the survey.

 ## Build and Deployment

-Install Python prerequisites:
+Install Python prerequisites, WiFi query tools and database:
 ```
-sudo apt install python3-scipy wireless-tools
+sudo apt install python3-scipy wireless-tools sqlite3
 ```
 This is how to build the package:
 ```